 Do you know who is the point of contact on Regional Haze for tribes within your state?
 For tribes in adjacent states that have sources with the potential to affect Class I areas within your state?
 Do they know who you are?

-Have you already connected with representatives from tribes to establish a working relationship and begin a dialogue about Regional Haze?
-Has this been through WRAP facilitation?
-Independently?

-To your knowledge, are there any tribes within your state or nearby that are working on preparing Tribal Implementation Plans (TIPs)?

-Are any Class I Areas in your state potentially impacted by emissions from nearby tribes?

-If so, which pollutants are the pollutants of concern at the Class I Area?

-Which sources from within the tribal boundaries are most responsible for those pollutants?
-Do you have any information about the level of controls currently in place at these sources?

 Do you plan to utilize, or have you already begun utilizing the tiered approach to communication as described in the WRAP Communication Framework for Regional haze Planning for communication with tribes?

 Will tribes have adequate time to respond to your communications per the Regional Haze planning schedule?